Hal Lewis (Aku): KGMB, Honolulu

-In 1965 Aku eventually managed to return to KGMB in Honolulu where his career had begun and where it blossomed as their morning show presenter.
+In 1965, Aku eventually managed to return to KGMB in Honolulu where his career had begun and where it blossomed as their morning show presenter.

 When Mayor Frank Fasi forbid Star-Bulletin reporter Richard Borreca to attend his press conferences, the newspaper sued and the case was heard by federal judge Sam King who ruled that the mayor's action was unconstitutional.
 When King lost his race for governor, Fasi personally attacked him.
 Aku invited them to appear together on his popular morning radio program, where King attacked back.
 King later observed that he and Frank Fasi didn't bear each other any real enmity, but that Aku had gotten his show a ratings boost.

 Aku was thought to be charming and contrary at the same time.
 He is reported to have become the world's highest paid deejay while barely managing to avoid bankruptcy several times.
 His on-air presence was calm but his off-air presence was obnoxious.
 While others would spin rock 'n' roll records Aku played up beat music from the 1940s.
 In addition to his other traits, Aku was a prankster who caused thousands to show up for a non-existent parade one April Fools' Day.
 But while he loved to create havoc, he had a thin skin for critical press reviews, and while others saw him as an entertainer, he saw himself as a journalist.
 Aku would also read the news during his morning show.
 This "Coconut Wireless News" segment would start off with a jingle that included sounds of coconut shell effects.

-Legacy
+Personal life and legacy

+In 1968, Aku married Hawaiian singer Emma Veary.

 Aku died in 1983, but managed to get the last laugh on the airwaves when he unleashed his own recorded announcements to stimulate a public mourning for his passing.
 A new era of radio was ushered into Hawaii following his death.
 Michael Perry and Larry Price replaced the late Aku and Hawaii finally adopted the morning team radio format already popular in the mainland United States.
 The "Coconut Wireless News" continues on the Perry and Price Show as a ten minute long newscast that has commentary and opinions included in the broadcast.